Arcadidc/minikube-node-todo/README.md

 ## Installation

 ### Are you a Linux user?
-Good luck!
+Lucky you!
 There is a script that does it for you:

 - There is a script that can be found at the project root called `start.sh` , which checks if the requirements are installed.
 - The script also starts minikube and apply the YAML files that can be found in the `Kubernetes-manifests` folder.